Quantifying the Energy Relaxation Rate of Quantum States Using D-Wave Device and the Discovery of Long-Lived Multiqubit States: Experimental Results using D-Wave machine

-Let us discuss the possible mechanism of the long-lived entangled states in our experiments.
-For a superconducting flux qubit composed of three Josephson junctions \cite{chiorescu2003coherent,van2000quantum,mooij1999josephson}, which has been developed for a gate-type quantum computer, the main source of decoherence is the change in the magnetic flux penetrating the superconducting loop \cite{yoshihara2006decoherence,kakuyanagi2007dephasing}.
-This induces the amplitude fluctuation of $\hat{\sigma}_z$.
-Moreover, although the coherence time was not directly measured for the conventional RF SQUID, low-frequency flux noise was observed \cite{lanting2009geometrical,harris2010experimental}, and the flux fluctuations induce the change in the amplitude of $\hat{\sigma}_z$.
-From the observations mentioned above, we infer that the qubits in the D-Wave machine are also affected by the amplitude fluctuation of $\sigma_z$.
-The energy relaxation rate of the first excited state typically increases as transition matrix $|\langle g|\hat{\sigma}_j^{(z)}|e\rangle |$ increases \cite{hornberger2009introduction} where $|g\rangle$ and $|e\rangle$ denote the ground and first excited state of the Hamiltonian, respectively.
-We numerically show that the transition matrix of the four qubits in the transverse-field Ising model is much smaller than that of a single qubit in the transverse and longitudinal fields Hamiltonian (See Fig. \ref{fig:noise_analysis}).
-This could be the origin of the long-lived entangled state during RQA.
-Also, to elucidate the mechanism, we analytically calculate the transition matrix by using a perturbation theory (see Appendix \ref{sec:perturbation_analysis}).
+Here, we discuss the possible origin of the decoherence in our experiments.
+For a superconducting flux qubit composed of three Josephson junctions \cite{chiorescu2003coherent,van2000quantum,mooij1999josephson}, the main source of decoherence is the change in the magnetic flux that penetrates the superconducting loop \cite{yoshihara2006decoherence,kakuyanagi2007dephasing}.
+This induces the fluctuation of the amplitude of $\hat{\sigma}_z$.
+Moreover, low-frequency flux noise was observed for the RF-SQUID \cite{harris2008probing,lanting2009geometrical,harris2010experimental}, and the flux fluctuations induce the change in the amplitude of $\hat{\sigma}_z$.
+From the aforementioned observations, we infer that the qubits in the D-Wave machine are also affected by the amplitude fluctuation of $\hat{\sigma}_z$.
+Our results show that the multi-qubit states are robust against energy relaxation induced by such fluctuations.
+To reveal the origin of the long-lived multi-qubit states, we consider the analysis with the Redfield master equation in the following subsection.